All Episodes

 Thou shalt act in the spirit of mutual support and camaraderie.

-Cooperation during the construction of socialism, respect the collective and take its criticisms to heart.
+Respect the collective and take its criticisms to heart.

-Thou shalt protect and increase the property of the People.
+Thou shalt protect and increase the property of the people.

 Thou shalt always pursue ways to improve thy performance, be thrifty, and strengthen socialist work discipline.

-Thou shalt rear thy children in the spirit of peace and socialism to become citizens who are well educated, strong in character and physically healthy.
+Thou shalt rear thy children in the spirit of peace and socialism to become citizens who are well educated, strong in character, and physically healthy.

 No junk food for you.